-We asked few questions on dental myths and facts to Dr. Sushma Sharma who has a qualification of Master in Dental surgery (Orthodontics and Dento-facial Orthopedics)
+We asked few questions on dental myths and facts to Dr. Sushma Sharma who is a Medical Practitioner and has Masters in Dental surgery (Orthodontics and Dento-facial Orthopedics)

 According to her, ignorance and illiteracy dwells myths and lack any scientific basis.
 Most of the time people inherit these myths and hand them over to the next generation.
 Though people are becoming more and more inclined to think rationally and logically, but still these myths are rooted deeper inside.

 List of such dental myths is long but here we asked and she explained few, most commonly prevalent myths in society.

 Also Read: Dental Myths Associated with Milk Teeth